FREQUENTLY ASKED QUESTIONS

 Q. Do you have a catalog?
 A. No!
 Were constantly making new designs & color combinations, and we could never keep a catalog current!
 We do SOME repeating, but basically we are artists doing what we love, not 3rd world prison labor, or even respectable unionized factory workers doing production line work.
 A very small sample of the kinds of things we do is shown in our GALLERY.
 If you want to buy our work, please help us keep it fun, by giving us some freedom of design (for instance, specify a color range or a pattern, but dont lock us into repeating ourselves over and over and over and....)

 Q. Can I find your beadwork in stores?
 A. We do most of our selling in person.
-Currently we do have goods placed in a few stores, and we also have also a small number of representatives who sell our work at events of their own choosing.
+Currently we do not have any goods placed in stores.

 Q. Do you sell wholesale?
 A. Sometimes.